4. Motion in 2D and 3D#

 The Model

 The jet is modeled as moving at constant speed along a horizontal circular path.
-Because the speed remains constant, the acceleration of the jet is purely centripetal and always directed toward the center of the circular path.
-The magnitude of this acceleration depends only on the jet’s speed and the radius of the turn.
-Changes in altitude and air resistance are neglected.
+Since the speed is constant, the acceleration is centripetal and points toward the center of the circle.
+The required radius is found from the relationship between speed, turning radius, and centripetal acceleration.

 The Math

-For uniform circular motion, the magnitude of the centripetal acceleration is given by
+For uniform circular motion, the centripetal acceleration depends on the square of the speed divided by the radius as

 The Conclusion